 Cybersecurity risks are foremost related to the Issuer's internet banking users and include potential unauthorised access to privileged and sensitive customer information, including internet banking credentials as well as account and credit card information.
+The Issuer is responsible for safeguarding such confidential information and must comply with strict data protection and privacy laws when dealing with such data such as the GDPR.
 The Issuer's activities have been, and are expected to continue to be, subject to an increasing risk of ICT crime in the form of Trojan attacks and denial of service attacks, the nature of which are continually evolving.
 The Issuer believes it has in place investments to address threats from cyberattacks, but the Issuer cannot guarantee that these investments will be successful in part or in full or without significant additional expenditures.
 The Issuer may experience security breaches or unexpected disruptions to its systems and services in the future, which could, in turn, result in liabilities or losses to the Issuer, its customers and/or third parties and have an adverse effect on the Issuer's business, prospects, reputation, financial position and/or results of operations, and its ability to make payments of the Covered Bonds.

-The Issuer relies on third-party service providers, which may fail to perform their contractual obligation, which could have materially adverse effects on the Issuer's business
+The Issuer relies on third-party service providers, which may fail to perform their contractual obligations, which could have materially adverse effects on the Issuer's business

 The Issuer relies on the services, products and knowledge of third-party service providers in the operation of its business.
+The Issuer's focus on digital services and straight through processing has resulted in the Issuer is becoming more integrated with and reliant on information technology third-party service providers.
 No assurance can be given that the third-party service providers selected by the Issuer will be able to provide the products and services for which they have been contracted, for example, as a result of failing to have the relevant capabilities, products or services in place or due to changed regulatory requirements.